I’m collaborating with the coordinator of a series of undergraduate Animal Biology labs this semester.

 - Biological Drawing: A Scientific Tool for Learning – this article outlines a number of the introductory sketching techniques I teach in educator training sessions and student workshops.
 While the descriptions of the activities in this article differ somewhat from how I facilitate/suggest facilitating these techniques, the article nevertheless provides a valuable reference for educators seeking to inform their own efforts to introduce and facilitate drawing in the classroom.
 Citation: Dempsey, B.C. and B.J.
 Betz.
 2001.
 Biological Drawing A Scientific Tool for Learning.
 The American Biology Teacher, 63(4):271-281. (link)

-- Drawing-to-Learn: A Framework for Using Drawings to Promote Model-Based Reasoning in Biology: A really valuable combo article which provides images you can use to decide what kind of drawing you want students to make, and then explain to the by visual examples how your expectations compare to other possibilities.
-Many of the figures in the text of the note above are from this article.
+- Drawing-to-Learn: A Framework for Using Drawings to Promote Model-Based Reasoning in Biology: A really valuable combo article which provides images you can use to decide what kind of drawing you want students to make, and then explain by visual examples how your expectations compare to other possibilities.
+Many of the figures in the text above are from this article.
 The article is also a synthesis of literature and instructional strategies for integrating drawing into biology (including the many subdisciplines ranging from botany to molecular biology).
 The article provides both an orientation to the utility of drawing and the potential challenges of utilizing it in your classroom, as well as a tables with examples for how to actually facilitate and assess student drawings depending on specific course objectives.
 Citation: Quillin, K. and S. Thomas.
 2015.
 Drawing-to-Learn: A Framework for Using Drawings to Promote Model-Based Reasoning in Biology.
 CBE Life Science Education 14:es2. (link)

 - Drawing to Learn in Science: a brief (2-pg) article detailing several reasons why/how to utilize drawing in science learning and instruction.
 Citation: Ainsworth, S. V. Prain, and R. Tytler.
 2011.
 Drawing to Learn in Science.
 333:1096-1097. (link)